Friday, 15 May 2026

 *Note: The sauce can be blended until creamy or, as I prefer, left a wee bit chunky.
 All a matter of personal preference.

-I used pasta that I had already cooked and in the freezer.
+I use pasta that I usually have already cooked and in the freezer.
 It’s such an easy option and the good thing is that the starch in pre-cooked cooled pasta is converted into ‘resistant starch’ which increases the food's fibre-like properties, resulting in a lower glycemic response, better gut health, fewer absorbed calories AND it saves time.

 This is one of those go to recipes for a lazy night.
 Just keep a tub of precooked pasta in the freezer along with lemon zest and juice which I normally do.
 And a block of parmesan cheese in the fridge which I do because it’s my goto cheese for all manner of things.
 Oh and a jar of artichokes.
 As a substitute if you don’t have artichokes, you could substitute Chinese broccoli or some other vege.
 And you have a meal ready to go.